-In May, we began to observe new email attack campaigns impersonating LogMeIn after previously seeing none.
-The growth in impersonations of this and many other collaborative platforms is, of course, likely due to the shift to remote work.
-Additionally, this attack leverages the various news stories about the troubled infrastructure and security of these platforms as a means for engaging with the victims and avoiding scrutiny.
+In May, we began to observe new email attack campaigns impersonating LogMeIn, after previously seeing none.
+This is likely due to various news stories about the troubled infrastructure and security of video conferencing platforms, as cybercriminals can engage with victims and steal credentials while avoiding scrutiny.

-Platform: Office 365
+- Platform: Office 365

-Payload: Malicious Link
+- Payload: Malicious Link

-Email Attack:The email claims to be from LogMeIn informing the recipient of a patch to a zero day vulnerability in some of the company’s offerings.
-The user must update by following the link given that impersonates an actual LogMeIn url, but instead directs the recipient to the phishing site.
+The email claims to be from LogMeIn, informing the recipient of a patch to a zero-day vulnerability in some of the company’s offerings.
+The user must update by following the link given, which impersonates an actual LogMeIn URL.